abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 Installing MariaDB
 ------------------

-OwnCloud requires MySQL (or in this case) MariaDB.
+ownCloud requires a database server, so we'll start by installing MariaDB.
-The following command will install MariaDB server and client, and will ask you for a root password.
+The following command will install MariaDB server and client:

     $ sudo apt-get install mariadb-server